 Codeception annotations typically provide metadata and are able to influence test selection.
 Allure annotations provide metadata for reporting.

-<before> wraps the steps to perform before the
+<before> wraps the steps that are preconditions for the

 <before> may contain these child elements: